paulhectork/mirador-aiiinotate/README.md

 Reference implementation of [aiiinotate](https://github.com/Aikon-platform/aiiinotate) with [mirador 4](https://github.com/ProjectMirador/mirador), using [mirador-annotations-editor](https://github.com/TETRAS-IIIF/mirador-annotation-editor/stargazers), including a Docker deploy to orchestrate all those components.

-This reference implementation can be used in 2 ways:
+This implementation can be used in 2 ways:
 - dev, or local usage
 - prod, using Docker containers.

 ---

 ## Dev / local usage

+In dev, we use bash scripts and commands defined in `package.json` to setup and use all components.

 ```bash
 # clone the repo and cd in it